Systems modeling to refine strategy.

 How to model

-The general approach to systems modeling that I find effective is:
+The structure to systems modeling that I find effective is:

 Reason about how you would expect a potential change to shift the flows through the diagram.
 Which flows do you expect to go up, and which down, and how would that movement help you evaluate whether your strategy is working?